-Join Adam Wilbert for an in-depth discussion in this video Understanding queries, part of Access 2010: Queries in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Understanding queries, part of Access 2010: Queries.

 At the heart of every database is of course data, lots of data.
 Data tables can easily grow to hundreds, thousands or even millions of records.
 But trying to manage and makes sense of such large amounts of data can quickly become overwhelming.
 At some point, you are going to want to know, what does all of this data tell us?
 Luckily, Access provides a set of objects called queries to help us out.
 Basically, running a query is simply asking a question.
 Who are my top customers?
 How many products did we sell last month?
 You ask a question and a query will return the answer.
 At its most basic level, learning queries is less about getting the right answer and more about learning how to ask the right questions.

 So, let's suppose that we are preparing an e-mail newsletter.
 The first thing we want to ask ourselves is, who are we sending them to.
 I am going to go ahead and open up the Chapter 1 group in my custom navigation pane.
 Let's take a look at our Direct Customers table by double clicking on it.
 Here, we can see that we have a field called Email address and that's exactly what we will need, but we actually don't need all of this other information about their physical address.
 Let's go ahead and run a query that's based off of this table.
 I am going to double-click on qry_CustomerEmail.
 This query takes the FirstName, LastName, and Email fields from our Direct Customers table.